 For a start, it is important to be clear about the difference between invention and innovation.
 Invention is a new idea.
 Innovation is the commercial application and successful exploitation of the idea.
 Fundamentally, innovation means introducing something new into your business.
 This could be:

-- improving or replacing business processes to increase efficiency and productivity, or to enable the business to extend the range or quality of existing products and/or services
+- improving or replacing business processes to increase efficiency and productivity such as Google Workspace Support Australia, or to enable the business to extend the range or quality of existing products and/or services

 - developing entirely new and improved products and services – often to meet rapidly changing customer or consumer demands or needs